ImanEmadi/SAMPLES-and-API-Refrences/dev/adb.md

 adb connect 127.0.0.1:{PORT}
 ```

-### If ADB gets disconnected periodically, write a .bar file and run in the background:
+### If ADB gets disconnected periodically, write a .bat file and run in the background:

 ```bat
 @echo off